-- Receive the approval of the institution's governing board within 30 days of submission to DHE; the governing board should send to DHE a letter indicating governing board approval.
-Program plans should: - Conform with the institution master plan as well as the academic and technology plans; - Benefit the educational program housed in the facility; - Include operating and capital costs that are appropriate to the educational program and to the source and method of financing; and - Be included in the institution's five-year or two-year capital construction program schedule as appropriate. - Include a third-party independent review (one performed by an engineer, architect, or information technology expert who is not an employee of the institution) that covers: - Compliance with applicable codes; - Completeness and accuracy of the project cost estimate; - Appropriateness and thoroughness of the methodology used for cost estimating (Means or Dodge published cost data, historical costs from previous projects, cost estimating consultant, in-house cost estimating, etc.); and - Validity of the alternative chosen.
+- Receive the approval of the institution's governing board within 30 days of submission to DHE; the governing board should send to DHE a letter stating the date and vote of the approval.
+The governing boards should affirm that the program plan: - Conforms with the institution master plan as well as the academic plan; - Benefits the educational program housed in the facility; - Includes operating and capital costs that are appropriate to the educational program and to the source and method of financing; and - Is included in the institutional five-year capital construction program schedule. - Include a third-party independent review (one performed by an engineer, architect, or information technology expert who is not an employee of the institution) that covers: - Compliance with applicable codes; - Completeness and accuracy of the project cost estimate; - Appropriateness and thoroughness of the methodology used for cost estimating (Means or Dodge published cost data, historical costs from previous projects, cost estimating consultant, in-house cost estimating, etc.); and - Validity of the alternative chosen.

-Program plans submitted to DHE previously that were not funded and are over three years old need to for FY12-13 will not be considered for FY13-14 unless the governing board certifies that:
+Program plans submitted to DHE previously that were not funded for FY113-14 and are over three years old will not be considered for FY14-15 unless the governing board certifies that:

-The plan's space use assumptions have not changed, incorporating information on completed new construction and renovation since the original submission;
+• The plan's space use assumptions have not changed, incorporating information on completed new construction and renovation since the original submission;